This activity is jointly provided by Medical Education Resources, SCALE, and Meeting Designs.

 - Formulate an injectable treatment plan which will meet patient expectations.

 - Choose global rejuvenation procedures that maximize current developments and advances in aesthetic medicine.

 - Employ combination treatments as appropriate to improve patient satisfaction.

 - Discuss treatment options within a realistic framework of potential outcomes, and patient expectations.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint provider-ship of Medical Education Resources (MER) and SCALE.
 MER is accredited by the ACCME to provide continuing medical education for physicians.

-Medical Education Resources designates this live activity for approximately TBD AMA PRA Category 1 Credits™.
+Medical Education Resources designates this live activity for approximately 19 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Medical Education Resources is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

-This CE activity provides approximately TBD contact hours of continuing nursing education.
+This CE activity provides approximately 19 contact hours of continuing nursing education.